Asheville–Buncombe Technical Community College

 Asheville–Buncombe Technical Community College (A-B Tech) is a public community college in Asheville, North Carolina.
-Established in 1959, the college is one of the oldest in the North Carolina Community College System and serves Buncombe and Madison counties across five different campuses, although students from anywhere may enroll.
+Established in 1959, the college is one of the oldest in the North Carolina Community College System and serves Buncombe and Madison counties across four different campuses, although students from anywhere may enroll.
 As of the 2014–15 school year, the curriculum enrollment was 10,070 and continuing education enrollment was 14,053 students.
 As of 2019–20, the college is the seventh largest in the North Carolina system and the largest in Western North Carolina.
 A-B Tech offers more than 120 degrees, diplomas, and certificates.

 Academics

 The first program offered by the college was Practical Nursing.
 Electronics Engineering Technology and the Machinist programs were started in 1960.
 Today, A-B Tech offers the associate degrees in Arts, Science, Fine Arts, and Engineering, over 30 college transfer pathways, and a number of one to two semester diplomas and certificates.
 There are numerous programs that are tied in with each of these degrees.

 As of 2015, approximately 23% of students at A-B Tech graduate with their associate degree, while others receive a certificate or diploma.
 Many attend for one or two years for general education credit before transferring to a four-year university to finish their course of study.
 A-B Tech has articulation agreements set up with every public 4-year university in the UNC system, and the school offers direct transfer programs in some of them.
 There are also opportunities available for juniors and seniors in high school to receive college credit before graduating that will transfer to a university, as well as an Early College program where high school students can receive a GED.

 Accreditation programs recognizing A-B Tech include the Commission on Colleges of the Southern Association of Colleges and Schools, the North Carolina Board of Nursing, the National Accrediting Agency for Clinical Laboratory Sciences, the Joint Review Committee on Education Radiologic Technology, the American Dental Association, the Commission on Dental Accreditation, and the Accreditation Review Committee on Education in Surgical Technology.

+A-B Tech is partnered with Mission Hospital to provide training for nursing students.
+In 2022, there were approximately 150 nursing students working at the hospital and four Mission staff members working at the college as adjunct professors.
+A-B Tech is also partnered with Goodwill to provide career coaching and basic job skills training through the Goodwill Workforce Training Center in West Asheville.

+Campuses

+A-B Tech consists of the following campuses: